Cap-go/website/src/content/docs/docs/cli/migrations/encryption.md

 This documentation will explain how to encrypt your data with the new encryption system and remove the old one.

+Learn more about the new encryption system in the [blog post](/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing).

 First create a new key pair with the following command:

 ```bash